This post may contain affiliate links.

 Oh, how happy I was to be up on the terrace soaking in the whirlpool and basking in hot water instead of getting myself into hot water by being late and potentially kidnapped.
 From now on, I will always verify directions for myself.

-If only I’d researched this before I’d gone.
+If only I’d researched this before I’d gone looking for the Dolder Grand Spa.
 Sigh.
 Visitors can take a little railway car (it looks like a cable car) called the Dolderbahn right up to the hotel from the Römerhof station.
 To get there take a tramway from central Zurich.
 The Dolder Grand Hotel is at Kurhausstrasse 65, 8032 Zurich, Switzerland Tel: +41 (0) 44 456 60 00.